Biosciences with a Foundation Year BSc

 We're made up of three specialist departments that span the breadth of biology: Animal and Plant Sciences, Biomedical Science and Molecular Biology and Biotechnology.
 This foundation year programme is taught by the Department of Molecular Biology and Biotechnology.

-Once you've successfully completed the foundation year, you'll either stay in the Department of Molecular Biology and Biotechnology or you'll move to one of our other two departments, depending on which specialism you choose.
+Once you've successfully completed the foundation year, you can either stay in the Department of Molecular Biology and Biotechnology or move to one of our other departments, depending on which specialism you choose.

 UCAS code: C900

 This module provides an introduction to the biological sciences at degree level and supports the transition to University study It explores the core concepts in the areas of biology, physiology, biochemistry, genetics, neuroscience and ecology at foundation level.
 The module is structured around academic skills development in the context of studying the biosciences, with opportunities to develop skills in writing, research, data analysis, teamwork and communication.40 credits